 Susan Brind Morrow is the recipient of the 2022 Award in Literature from the American Academy of Arts and Letters and a former fellow of the Guggenheim Foundation.
 Morrow is the author of The Names of Things: A Passage in the Egyptian Desert, Wolves and Honey: A Hidden History of the Natural World, The Dawning Moon of the Mind: Unlocking the Pyramid Texts, and Water:Poems and Drawings.

-Morrow was accepted at Columbia University at the age of fifteen, and as an undergraduate and graduate student in the Classics Department at Columbia studied hieroglyphic texts at Columbia and the Institute of Fine Arts at NYU for six years, working on the papyri collection in the Egyptian Department of the Brooklyn Museum in a work-study job paid by Columbia University under the Egyptologist Bernard Von Bothmer from 1977-81.
+Morrow was accepted at Barnard College, the women’s college at Columbia University, at the age of fifteen, and as an undergraduate and graduate student in the Classics Department at Columbia University studied hieroglyphic texts at Columbia and the Institute of Fine Arts at NYU for six years (1974-81), working on the papyri collection in the Egyptian Department of the Brooklyn Museum in a work-study job paid by Columbia University under the Egyptologist Bernard Von Bothmer from 1977-81.
 Morrow first went to Egypt as an archaeologist on the Dakhleh Oasis Project with the Royal Ontario Museum in 1980.

 Morrow went to live and study in Egypt and Sudan between 1982 and 1990.
 Her first publications were translations of Arabic poetry (Salah Jahin, Amal Donqal, 1986) and on the Arabic Oral Tradition (Arab Folktales, The Nation, 1986).
 Morrow was the North-East Africa fellow of the Crane-Rogers Foundation/Institute of Current World Affairs from 1988-90.
 She studied desert traditions and perceptions of nature among the Beja between Egypt and Sudan, with a particular interest in the origin of hieroglyphs in the desert environment.
 Morrow’s decade of work culminated in her first book, The Names of Things: A Passage in the Egyptian Desert, one of three finalists for the Pen Award in 1998.